 This sends Judas over the edge, especially when Jesus notes that the woman’s act will be told everywhere in “memory of her” (Mk 14:9).
 He goes directly to the chief priests to plot Jesus’ betrayal.
 For him, there could be no other way.
 Jesus’ act of betrayal had to be met with equal force.
 Tooth for tooth, nail for nail, betrayal for betrayal.

 This is the posture and personality of someone so caught up in himself that he forgets that people, not ideology, are at the center of the struggle.
 Judas probably viewed anyone who rejected his ideological beliefs as an enemy.
 Ironically, this included Jesus, who, as leader of the movement (it would be called the “Way” by the time of Saul’s conversion), had committed the greatest betrayal.

 Ideologues, like the poor, will always be with us.
 They are part of our collective psyche.
 Today, they are as present as ever.
 They are emboldened to commit acts of violence in the name of peace, racism in the name of equality, lies in the name of truth, and tyranny in the name of liberty.
 They are idolaters who worship everything from Marxism to markets in an effort to redefine reality in their own image.
 They not only attack each other but those of us who simply yearn for something better like peace.
 And civil discourse.

+“Judas” Flickr photo by Rev. Lawrence Lew, OP shared under a Creative Commons (BY 2.0) license.
 Note to self: Never write like this: “The move stems from a desire to remain competitive and accessible in a perpetually evolving publishing landscape.”
-Flickr image “Judas” by Rev. Lawrence Lew, OP.
-Used under Creative Commons.
-No alterations.
+Want more?
+Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.